 Fax Number: ________________

 10. Notice given by courier shall be effective upon actual receipt.
-Notice given by facsimile shall be effective upon actual receipt if received during the recipient's normal business hours, or at the beginning of the recipient's next business day after receipt if not received during the recipient's normal business hours.
-All Notices by facsimile shall be confirmed promptly after transmission in writing by certified mail or courier.
-Any party may change any address to which Notice is to be given to it by giving notice as provided above of such change of address..
+Notice given by facsimile shall be effective upon actual receipt if received during the recipient's normal business hours, or at the beginning of the recipient's next Business Day after receipt if not received during the recipient's normal business hours.
+All notices by facsimile shall be confirmed promptly after transmission in writing by certified mail or courier.
+Any party may change any address to which notice is to be given to it by giving notice as provided above of such change of address.

 11. This guarantee shall be governed by and construed in accordance with the laws of the State of New York, United States of America, without regard to principles of conflicts of laws.